 Before invoking the session management REST APIs, create some sessions for the user.
 You can create active sessions for the users as follows.

 - Register a service provider in the WSO2 Identity Server so that the Identity Server will handle the authentication for the application.

 - Log in to the application with valid credentials.

 Follow the steps below to try out the REST APIs with your local instance of WSO2 Identity Server.

 - If you are using OAuth-based authentication, obtain an access token for your organization using the scope specified in the relevant API operation.
 Skip this step if you are using basic authentication to invoke the API.

-- Expand the relevant API operation and click the Try It Out button.
+- Expand the relevant API operation and select the required authentication method from the Examples list.

-- From WSO2 IS 5.12 onwards, access tokens that are mapped with the session via REST API can be revoked.
+- From WSO2 IS 6.0.0 onwards, access tokens mapped with the session via REST API can be revoked.
 This is applicable for authorization code grant, implicit flow, refresh token grant, and hybrid flow.

-- If one session is terminated via the API and the same access token is used by multiple sessions, the other sessions may then lose their tokens.
-Therefore, it is recommended to use sso-session binding if you wish to retain the capability to revoke the access token when the session is terminated via REST API.
+- If a session is terminated via the API and the same access token is used by multiple sessions, the other sessions will lose their tokens.
+Therefore, it is recommended to use sso-session binding if you wish to retain the capability to revoke the access token when the session is terminated via the REST API.

-- WSO2 Identity Server sends SAML/OIDC back-channel logouts also when session is terminated via API.
-To support this, the application should be configured to enable back-channel logout.
+- WSO2 Identity Server also sends SAML/OIDC back-channel logouts when the session is terminated via the API.
+To support this, you should configure the application to enable back-channel logout.